igrishaev/pg2/docs/pgvector.md

 org.pg.type.SparseVector
 ~~~

-The `-sv` values has got a number of interesting traits.
-First, to turn in into
+The `-sv` value has a number of interesting traits.
+To turn in into a native
-a native Clojure map, just `deref` it:
+Clojure map, just `deref` it:

 ~~~clojure
 @-sv